ezekg/xo/README.md

 ```

 ### Fallback values
-You may specify fallback values for matches using `$n?:value`, where `n` is the
+You may specify fallback values for matches using the ternary operator, `$n?:value`,
-index that you want to assign the fallback value to.
-The fallback value should
+where `n` is the index that you want to assign the fallback value to.
+The fallback
-be simple and can only contain letters, numbers, dashes and underscores; although,
+value should be simple and can only contain letters, numbers, dashes and underscores;
-it may contain other indices, in descending order e.g. `$2?:$1`, not `$1?:$2`.
+although, it may contain other indices, in descending order e.g. `$2?:$1`, not `$1?:$2`.

 ### Delimiters
 You may substitute `/` for any delimiter not found within your pattern or formatter,